 - Managing all correspondence in and out of the service

 - Supporting the efficiency of clinics through processing urgent requests, typing clinic notes and arranging appointments to visit in house MSK clinicians

 18 weeks team

 The 18 Weeks Team are highly involved with secondary care providers, community providers and the MSK Patient Choice Team.
-It is through the connection of all these services that Circle MSK can guarantee excellent coordinated patient care.
+It is through the connection of all these services that Circle Integrated Care can guarantee excellent coordinated patient care.

 Patient choice is offered at all stages, however patients being referred to Secondary Care for more minor procedures are spoken to by Patient Choice Advisors, to enable patients to understand their options.
 Patient Choice Advisors provide links to all the hospitals operational teams and have non-clinical conversations.
 There is no question too small for a Patient Choice Advisor as Circle MSK acknowledges the importance of each patient making the right decision for them.
 For instance, Patient Choice Advisors have information on: